zoltaniv/finance/README.md

 # finance
 # Web application based on Flask server

-This project is a website similar to an electronic exchange where a registered user has the opportunity to buy and sell shares of various companies.
+**C$50 Finance** is a web application that allows you to manage stock portfolios.
+This tool allows you to check actual current stock prices and investment portfolio values, as well as buy and sell (ok, "buy and sell") stocks by querying [IEX](https://www.iexexchange.io/products/market-data-connectivity) for stock prices.
+Indeed, IEX allows you to download stock quotes using its own API.

 ## Registration
 ![Screenshot of registration form](/static/screenshot/registration.png) Immediately after registration you get your own electronic account and 10000 USD in your own account